-Many UC Davis undergraduate and graduate courses are available to the public on a space-available basis through the Open Campus Program at UC Davis Extension.
-This is also known as concurrent enrollment.
+Many UC Davis undergraduate and graduate courses are available to the public on a space-available basis through the Open Campus Program.
 Enrollment requires the instructor's signature on the Open Campus enrollment form.
-Students submit the enrollments in person at the Extension office on or after the first day of instruction.
+Students submit the enrollments in person at the UC Davis Continuing and Professional Education office on or after the first day of instruction.

-Open Campus students requesting enrollment in Chemistry 2A or 2AH or Mathematics 12, 16A and 021A must satisfy qualifying or placement requirements; see Prerequisites, Placement Exams and Auditions.
+Open Campus students requesting enrollment in Chemistry (CHE) 002A or 002AH or Mathematics (MAT) 012, 016A and 021A must satisfy qualifying or placement requirements; see Prerequisites, Placement Exams and Auditions.
 There may be other college, division, or department restrictions on Open Campus enrollments, including timing of acceptance signature, so please check with your department if you have questions about a specific course.

 Open Campus students should participate in class as if they are regular students, with the goal that these students have full access to class-related services.
-UC Davis Extension provides the Open Campus students with access to a UC Davis computing account, an email address, MyUCDavis class portal, and a library card.
+UC Davis Continuing and Professional Education provides the Open Campus students with access to a UC Davis computing account, UC Davis class portal(s), and a library card.
 Open Campus students will appear as “guests” in the online UC Davis Grade Book, and final grades are now submitted via the online Final Grade Submission tool, with the rest of the class.
 At this time, Open Campus students are not automatically included in class email lists, or other Banner generated lists or rosters.
 Units and grade points earned in Open Campus courses may be counted toward admission or readmission to undergraduate or graduate programs at UC Davis.

-For more information on the Open Campus (Concurrent) program, see UC Davis Extension or call 530-757-8777.
-Direct Open Campus (concurrent) student enrollment and grade questions to the Open Campus program at UC Davis Extension at firstname.lastname@example.org.
+For more information on the Open Campus program, see UC Davis Continuing and Professional Education or call 530-757-8777.
+Direct Open Campus (concurrent) student enrollment and grade questions to the Open Campus program at UC Davis Continuing and Professional Education at email@example.com.